tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/getting-linux.md

 - 32- or 64-bit (* 64-bit)
 - 64-bit guest on 32-bit host?
 (NOT recommended)
 - type network interface (remote access needed?)

+Note we have an Ubuntu 32-bit VirtualBox image on the Computer Tech website.

 ## Installing the Linux guest...